 - Be aware of high-traffic times and adjust accordingly.
 It helps to manage impact to visit popular hot springs at less congested times, and it will improve your experience greatly to avoid the crowds.

 - Respect the landowner.
 If the hot springs are on private land, you are a guest.
-Disrespect can easily lead to an end to public access, as recently happened at Nevada's Potts Ranch.
+Disrespect can easily lead to an end to public access.

 Leave No Trace